‘The Bachelorette’ 2017 Pick, Rachel Lindsay, A Lie? Producer Implies Maybe

 “I’m obviously nervous and excited to take on this opportunity but I don’t feel added pressure being the first black Bachelorette, because to me I’m just a black woman trying to find love.
 Yes, I’m doing on this huge stage, but again my journey of love isn’t any different just because my skin color is.”

-Rachel Linday’s season will begin filming very shortly.
-JoJo Fletcher’s season began around March 11 last year and Rachel’s season is on track to start soon.
+Rachel Lindsay’s season will begin filming very shortly.
+JoJo Fletcher’s season began on March 11 last year and Rachel’s season is on track to start soon.

 The Bachelorette 2017 premieres on ABC in late May.